When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Available at Amazon (affiliate link)

-4. Replace with Surveyor’s tripod
+4. Replace it with a Surveyor’s tripod

-A surveyor’s tripod is also sturdy and not that expensive.
+A surveyor’s tripod is sturdy and not that expensive.
 You’ll need to source fittings to suit your telescope to allow it to move as it should for more serious stargazing.

 About tripods